tomulent/learning-to-git/thoughts.md

 I'm changing the name of this file to `thoughts.md` and will kinda just dump things in here.

-Below is a change that I want to get rid of by reverting to a previous commit
+Below is a change that I want to get rid of by reverting to a previous commit.

+Something has gone wrong...